markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Lights.md

 Once this is running, open the browser console for the frontend page and trigger the lights via the buttons.

-Use the 'disco' mode to get all blinking!
+Use the 'disco' mode to get all of them blinking at once!

 ## The API